MasterChenb0x/IsGdScraper/README.md

 This project scrapes is.gd links for a project on security analysis.
 It is not the author's intention to use information gained with this project in a malicous manner.
 Insights into findings will be released upon the final presentation.

 ### USAGE
-For now, run link-generate.py first, and then isgd.py.
+For now, run link-generate.py first, and then shortscraper.py.
 My plan is to merge all interactive functionality into one main program with background functionality modularized into their own library.

 ### CHANGELOG

+#### 2019-03-26
+Still a work in progress, but here are the changes!

+1. Verified links are being requested through proxy.
+2. Randomized the links so that scraping is not sequential.

+##### To Do
+1. If a proxy doesn't work, grab next proxy without skipping link.
+2. Write valid links to a file.
+3. Exception handling for ProxyError.

 #### 2019-03-19
 Very much a work in progress at the moment.
 Most of the code written in the past week has been for testing purposes only and will be removed for a public release.
 We can now make proxied requests for hopefully faster scraping and avoiding rate limits.
 Actual production scraping still needs to be coded.